 In the twilight it looked dreadful.
-The rockery, like a mountain, covered the entire grass plot; the tomb formed a cube in the midst of spinaches, the Venetian bridge a circumflex accent over the kidney-beans, and the summerhouse beyond a big black spot, for they had burned its straw roof to make it more poetic.
+The rockery, like a mountain, covered the entire grass plot; the tomb formed a cube in the midst of spinaches, the Venetian bridge a circumflex accent over the kidney-beans, and the summer-house beyond a big black spot, for they had burned its straw roof to make it more poetic.
 The yew trees, shaped like stags or armchairs, succeeded to the tree that seemed thunder-stricken, extending transversely from the elm row to the arbour, where tomatoes hung like stalactites.
 Here and there a sunflower showed its yellow disk.
-The Chinese Ja, painted red, seemed a lighthouse on the hillock.
-The peacocks' beaks of the rays, and behind the railed gate, now freed from its boards, a perfectly flat landscape bounded the horizon.
+The pagoda, painted red, seemed a lighthouse on the hillock.
+The peacocks' beaks with the sum, reflected back the rays, and behind the railed gate, now freed from its boards, a perfectly flat landscape bounded the horizon.